LazaUK/AIFoundry-BlackForestLabs-FLUX/README.md

 ```

 ### 2.3 API Request:
-Sends a JSON POST request to the model's endpoint, incl. the `prompt` describing the desired image and parameters such as `width`, `height` and `output_format`.
+Send a JSON POST request to the model's endpoint, incl. the `prompt` describing the desired image and parameters such as `width`, `height` and `output_format`.

 ``` Python
     url = f"{config['endpoint']}{config['path']}?api-version={config['api_version']}"